Goal vs Objective

 - The purpose toward which an endeavor is directed.

-- The result or achievement toward which effort is directed; aim; end
+- The result or achievement toward which effort is directed or aimed.

 An objective has a similar definition but is supposed to be a clear and measurable target.